Finite-time teleportation phase transition in random quantum circuits

-related to the second conditional R\'enyi mutual information.
-Here, $\tilde{\rho}_m \equiv \hat{P}_m \rho \hat{P}_m$ is the projection of the density matrix onto the set of measurement outcomes labeled by $m$.
-Thus, the probability for this set of measurement outcomes is $p_m=\tr(\rho \hat{P}_m)=\tr\tilde{\rho}_m$ and the normalized density matrix after the measurements is $\rho_m= \tilde{\rho}_m/p_m$.
-We remark that $S^{(2)}_{A|M}$ is part of a series of replica entropies $S^{(n)}_{A|M}$, which go to $S_{A|M}$ in the limit $n\to 1$.
-However, $S^{(n)}_{A|M}$ are not exactly the conditional R\'enyi entropies because they involve annealed averages inside the logarithm.
-Nonetheless, $S^{(2)}_{A|M}$ should capture the qualitative behavior of the transition in $S_{A|M}$, despite the fact it is of a different universality~\cite{vasseur2018entanglement,bao2020theory,jian2020measurement}.
+This transition manifests in the conditional entropy $S^{(2)}_{B|M}$.
+The projective measurements of the output state play a crucial role in revealing the transition: they impose a boundary condition in the finite imaginary time evolution that preserves the Ising symmetry~\cite{bao2020theory,jian2020measurement}.
+In more detail, $S^{(2)}_{B|M}$ is mapped to the excess free energy associated with imposing symmetry-breaking fields only at the space-time locations of qubit $A$ and $B$.
+This can be further reduced to the imaginary time order parameter correlation function, $S^{(2)}_{B|M} \sim \langle \sigma_B^z(t) \sigma_A^z(0)\rangle$~\cite{SOM}.
+Consequently, $S^{(2)}_{B|M}$ is non-decaying in the ordered phase ($t > t_c$) due to the long-range order in the Ising model, whereas $S^{(2)}_{B|M}$ rapidly decays to zero in the disordered phase ($t < t_c$).

-In the mapping to the effective spin model $I^{(2)}_{A:B|M}$ is translated to the excess free energy of imposing symmetry breaking fields at the space-time locations of qubit $A, B$.
-Thus, the conditional mutual information in the circuit is proportional to the order parameter correlation function in the spin model, i.e. $I^{(2)}_{A:B|M}\sim \langle s_A(0) s_B(t)\rangle$~\cite{SOM}.
-The spin model can develop long-range order below the critical temperature, indicating non-decaying conditional mutual information in the corresponding circuits when $t > t_c$, whereas all correlations are short-range for $t<t_c$ indicating that no long-range entanglement is generated.
+We remark that there is no finite-time transition in the purity or entanglement entropy of an extensive subsystem in the output state.
+In the effective spin model, such quantities involve a symmetry breaking field at the final time ~\cite{hayden2016holographic,nahum2018operator,vasseur2019entanglement}.
+Since we are concerned with spontaneous symmetry breaking in the slab, whose thickness is the evolution time of order one, the symmetry breaking fields necessarily eliminate the transition.

 \emph{Examples and numerical results}.--- We demonstrate the finite-time teleportation transition predicted above in three exemplary models: (1) all-to-all interacting quantum circuits, (2) one-dimensional quantum circuits with power-law decaying long-range interactions, and (3) two-dimensional quantum circuits with short-range interactions.
-To verify the predictions obtained from the approximate mapping of these circuits to finite temperature quantum states, we compute the teleportation fidelity in random Clifford circuits, which can be efficiently simulated~\cite{gottesman1998heisenberg,aaronson2004improved}.
-While these circuits are not generic, they form a unitary 3-design~\cite{webb2015clifford} and are therefore expected to give the same qualitative results as circuits of Haar random unitaries.
+To verify our theoretical predictions, we compute the conditional entropy in random Clifford circuits, which can be efficiently simulated~\cite{gottesman1998heisenberg,aaronson2004improved}.
+Although Clifford circuits, which only form a unitary 3-design~\cite{webb2015clifford}, are not the same as Haar random circuits, they still exhibit a finite-time transition with the same qualitative behavior.